This article will help you read and understand your pathology report for Merkel cell carcinoma.

 by Allison Osmond, MD FRCPC, updated December 30, 2020

 Skin is made up of three layers: epidermis, dermis, and subcutaneous fat.
 The surface and the part you can see when you look at your skin is called the epidermis.
 The cells that make up the epidermis include: squamous cells, basal cells, melanocytes, Merkel cells, and cells of the immune system (see picture below).
 The squamous cells in the epidermis produce a material called keratin which makes the skin waterproof and strong and protects us from toxins and injuries.

 The dermis is directly below the epidermis.
 The dermis is separated from the epidermis by a thin layer of tissue called the basement membrane.
 The dermis contains blood vessels and nerves.
 Below the dermis is a layer of fat called subcutaneous adipose tissue.

-Merkel cells are a special type of skin cell that has multiple jobs.
+Merkel cells are a specialized type of skin cell that has multiple jobs.
 For example, Merkel cells help tell your brain when something is touching your skin.
 They also send signals to other skin cells including keratinocytes and the cells that form the sweat glands in your skin.
 Because Merkel cells are involved in sending signals to other cells, they are part of a family of cells called a neuroendocrine cells.

 Merkel cell carcinoma is a type of skin cancer.
 It develops from the Merkel cells in the epidermis.
 In Merkel cell carcinoma, the abnormal Merkel cells break out of the epidermis and enter the dermis below.
 The movement of cancer cells from the epidermis into the dermis is called invasion.